Windows 11 can now scan QR codes from your screen using the Snipping Tool. Here's how, plus a faster way that also handles barcodes.

-Why Windows can't do this
+What Windows can and can't do

 The Camera app can scan a QR code through your webcam, but only if you hold a physical code up to it.
 It can't read anything on your screen.
 Some browsers (like Google Lens in Chrome) can identify QR codes in web images, but only within the browser and typically only QR codes.